Tools I Use

-I often get asked what business marketing tools I use and to recommend something.
-Often my answer will vary depending on context, need, requirements and budget.
-However there are many business marketing tools that I’d recommend over and over again so here’s the list.
-Towards the bottom, are tools that are less marketing related but definitely essential to my business without which there’d be nothing to market.
+I often get asked what business and marketing tools I use and to recommend something.
+Often my answer will vary depending on context, need, requirements, and budget.
+However, there are many business marketing tools I’d recommend repeatedly, so here’s the list.
+Towards the bottom are tools that are less marketing related but definitely essential to my business, without which there’d be nothing to market.

 Wishlist Member – I use this when a full fledged system is not required.

-Aweber – My main email mailing list system and a long time customer.
+Sender – Powered by Active Campaign.
 Rely on them week in and week out.

 Amazon SES – A backup system.
-I connect aMember to Amazon SES so that we are emailing through them, not our own servers (big no-no).
+I connect aMember to Amazon SES so that we email through them, not our own servers.
 Also, I run a mailing list script (PHPList) and hook Amazon SES up there as a backup mailing system.
 Because I control this I can import lists easily as well without having to jump through hoops.

 Camtasia – Love Camtasia.
 I sprung for it back in 2004 and recorded my very first video course with it.
 It was the beginning of the change for my business for the better.
 Paid for itself many times over.
-Use it for Demo videos, recording video courses.
+Use it for Demo videos, recording video courses, everything in between.